 You have reached the home of the RESguru Blog.
-This is a technical blog dedicated to the products of RES Software, namely Workspace Manager, Automation Manager, VDX and the Service Orchestration Module.
+This is a technical blog dedicated to the products of RES Software, namely Workspace Manager, Automation Manager, VDX and The IT Store.
 Although this blog has been been around since early 2009, I eventually figured out it would make sense to write a short intro to our new visitors :-).
 The old hands who have frequented the site over the years know where to go, so the following intro is for you, our new prospective patrons.

 PS: If you like what you find here, please consider giving the site a Google +1 here.
 Click the Read More link below to get a tour of the site